- Application: Dental Model

-When should I print a vertical Dental Model?
+When should I print an Angled Dental Model?

 Critical Areas – Do Not Add Supports

-A- The teeth, any die holes, and the immediate gingival areas are the most important parts of the print.
+The most important parts of the print are the teeth (especially the occlusal surfaces) any die holes, and the gingival areas.
 Alpha 3D can easily identify these sections on your model in all orientations and try to avoid putting supports here.
-If supports are necessary in these places because of minimum points, the supports should be small, and may need some sanding during the processing stage.
+The supports are not necessary in these places in the angled orientation, unless there is an overhang because a tooth is in an unusual position.

 Intended Support Area

 In the angled print orientation, if the model is designed to fit an articulator, the attachment or palate surface must have thick supports to hold the print in place.
 This surface is put closest to the build platform and is the foundation for the entire print.

 The other parts on the bottom of the print can have supports added automatically and with very little manual adjustment, but again, you must make sure that there are no supports in any areas where there are holes for attaching analog parts.